 The famous 13,000-square-foot Christmas Village is located on the 8th floor of Macy's Herald Square in Midtown, on 34th Street, where Broadway meets 6th and 7th Avenues.
 You can enter Macy's on 34th Street at either Broadway or 7th Avenue, but the latter tends to be less chaotic.

 To get to Macy's Herald Square by subway, take:

-- A, C, or E to 34th Street/Penn Station, then walk one block east on 34th Street to 7th Avenue.
+- A, C, or E trains to 34th Street/Penn Station, then walk one block east on 34th Street to 7th Avenue

-- B, D, F, V or N, Q, R, W to 34th Street/Herald Square, then exit on Broadway for Macy's main entrance.
+- B, D, F, V or N, Q, R, W trains to 34th Street/Herald Square, then exit on Broadway for Macy's main entrance

 Macy's Santaland gets so busy leading up to Christmas that they had to implement a reservation system to see Santa.
-Reservations, which can be made online 30 minutes to five days in advance, cut down on lines and wait times so you can get on with exploring decorations throughout the city.
+Reservations, which can be made for free online 30 minutes to five days in advance, cut down on lines and wait times.

 The reservation system isn't entirely fail-proof, however, and you should still expect to wait for about an hour on busy weekends.
 Mondays through Thursdays are a better bet.

 Those interested in booking on a weekend or between 2 p.m. and 9 p.m.
 Monday through Friday may want to opt instead for the Santa Express Lane.
 The Santa Express Lane—which can also be arranged online for free—guarantees that you will go directly to Santa upon arrival (so long as time slots are available), but doesn't take you through the Christmas village, where all the traffic jams are.
 If you're in a hurry or have seen it before, the Express Lane could be your best bet.